Source: Stock photography (copyrighted)

 Most of the HGL produced in the United States are transported in pipelines from where they are produced to places where they are used or to places where they are stored for distribution.

 Most of HGL transported by pipeline is Y-grade quality and is transported to fractionation plants.
-E-P mix is mostly transported in pipelines from fractionation plants to ethylene crackers, where it is used to produce ethylene and other olefins.
-On the Gulf Coast, P/P mix is often transported by dedicated pipelines to propylene splitters that separate refinery-grade (lower grade or quality) propylene into higher quality, polymer-grade or chemical-grade propylene, which is then sold to petrochemical plants.
-Propane and normal butane are transported in liquefied petroleum gas (LPG)1 pipelines or in batches as purity products in pipelines that transport other kinds of petroleum products.
+Purity ethane and E-P mix is transported by pipelines from fractionation plants to ethylene crackers, where they are used to produce ethylene and other olefins.
+P/P mix is often transported by dedicated pipelines on the Gulf Coast, or by rail in other regions, from refineries to propylene splitters that separate refinery-grade propylene (a propylene mix containing impurities) into higher quality, polymer-grade or chemical-grade propylene, which is then sold to petrochemical plants.
+Liquefied petroleum gases (LPG)1 (propane, normal butane, and isobutane) are transported by dedicated high vapor pressure (HVP) pipelines or in batches as purity products in pipelines that transport other kinds of petroleum products.

 Railroads and trucks transport HGL to consumers

-There are many regions in the United States (like the West, New England, and Florida) that are not served by HGL pipelines.
+Many regions in the United States (such as the West, New England, and Florida) are not served by HGL pipelines.
 In these areas, railroads often transport large volumes of HGL to wholesale and bulk purchasers in pressurized railroad tankcars.
 Railroads and trucks are also used to transport HGL to consumers.
 The primary HGL product delivered to consumers is consumer-grade propane, which is transported by truck in pressurized tanks to homes, farms, and businesses where it can be used as engine fuel, for crop drying, for space heating and water heating, and for cooking, among other applications.

 Special ships are used to transport HGL to and from the United States